Scalable platform for qudit-based quantum computing using polar molecules: Operating with dipole-based qudits

-where ${\cal U}^{\rm phys}_{\cal Q}$ is a projection of the solution of Eqs.~\eqref{eq:SysDiffEq} for given $R(t)$ on the 25-level subspace of ${\cal Q}^{\otimes 2}$.
-We also calculate the fidelity of the two-qubit identity gate
+where ${\cal U}^{\rm phys}_{\cal Q}$ is a projection of the solution of Eqs.~\eqref{eq:SysDiffEq} for given $R(t)$ on the 25-level subspace of ${\cal Q}\otimes {\cal Q}$ .
+We also calculate the fidelity of the two-qubit identity gate:

-where ${\cal I}^{\rm phys}_{\cal Q}$ is a projection of the evolution operator for molecules remaining at rest at the distance $R(t)=\alpha+\beta$ during $t\in[0,\tau]$.
+where ${\cal I}^{\rm phys}_{\cal Q}$ is a projection of the evolution operator for molecules remaining at rest at the distance $R(t)=\overline{r}$ during $t\in[0,\tau]$.

-Numerical solutions of the system of differential equations (\ref{eq:SysDiffEq}) are obtained for SrF molecule in the X$^2\Sigma^+$ electronic state and $^{87}$Rb$^{133}$Cs molecule in the X$^1\Sigma^+$ state.
-The values of the physical parameters are taken from ~\cite{ernst1985electric,hao2019high,molony2014creation}.
-The molecules are considered to be in a 10 mK deep potential well.
-The results are represented in Table~\ref{tab:NumericalOptimization}.
+Numerical solutions of the system of differential equations (\ref{eq:SysDiffEq}) are obtained for SrF molecule in the X$^2\Sigma^+$ electronic state and NaCs molecule in the X$^1\Sigma^+$ state.
+The values of the physical parameters are taken from ~\cite{ernst1985electric,hao2019high,haimberger2009formation}.
+The molecules are considered to be in a 100 $\mu$K deep potential well.
+The results for the $R(t)$ dependence, given by Eq. (\ref{eq:R-of-t}) are represented in Table~\ref{tab:NumericalOptimization}.
+The parameters $\tau$ for $R(t)$ given by Eqs. (\ref{eq:R2-of-t}) and (\ref{eq:R3-of-t}) differ from $\tau$ given by Eq. (\ref{eq:R-of-t}) by a numerical coefficient smaller than 3.
 In all cases, the fidelities ${\cal F}_{\rm iSWAP}$ and ${\cal F}_{\rm id}$ are found to be close to 1, within the limits of numerical accuracy.
-Note that the obtained gate duration is much shorter than the coherence time of rotational levels, which ranges from microseconds to several tens of milliseconds~\cite{burchesky2021rotational,bause2020tune,blackmore2020controlling,seesselberg2018extending,lin2021anisotropic,neyenhuis2012anisotropic}.